Best Way to Backup Multiple Computers to One External Drive

 You can set email notification and password protected in Options.

-Scheme can help you manage destination storage by auto deleting old backups.
+Backup Scheme enables you to Enable Automatic Backup Cleanup to manage destination storage by auto deleting old backups.

 The follow-up backup work can also be done using Windows Backup and Restore which surely provides limited function compared with AOMEI Backupper.